 These are the Principles that are required to describe the manner in which the Forum will operate and be managed on behalf of the membership.Read more

 The aviation industry is ahead of other industries in actively managing fatigue.
-A Fatigue Risk Management System (FRMS) will help to actively manage the effects of fatigue in airline staff and new guidelines being released from ICOA in early 2010 will encourage airline operators to embed the FRMS within the airline’s Safety Management System (SMS) where appropriate.
+A Fatigue Risk Management System (FRMS) will help to actively manage the effects of fatigue in airline staff and guidelines released from ICOA 2010 has encouraged airline operators to embed the FRMS within the airline’s Safety Management System (SMS).

-The development of an FRMS can be based on the recommendations contained within ICAO Annex 6 guidance and European Aviation Safety Agency (EASA), Transport Canada and Civil Aviation Safety Authority (Australia) draft FRMS regulation requirements.
+The development of an FRMS can be based on the recommendations contained within ICAO Annex 6 guidance and European Aviation Safety Agency (EASA), Federal Aviation Authority (FAA), and other national regulators’ FRMS regulation requirements.
 Whilst this initiative will encourage an improvement in airline safety, it will necessarily place an initial burden on airlines as they create and introduce a system.

 This burden may be simply born wholly by the operator or it may be reduced by a process of sharing knowledge and experience through the FRMS Forum.